 There are several benefits to induction heating when compared to other heating methods.
 Speed, which was the top priority for this client, is often a benefit.
 Repeatability is also a key benefit, as induction can be easily automated and isn't dependent on operator skill like a torch.
 Finally, there's no open flame with induction, so it's a comparatively safer option when compared to a torch that introduces less heat into the work environment.

-Visit our brazing page to see numerous induction brazing applications assessed by THE LAB at Ambrell.
-And, if you have an application you'd like tested, contact THE LAB to take advantage of free induction heating application testing.
+If you have an application you'd like tested, contact THE LAB to take advantage of free induction heating application testing.
 You can even leverage our newest offering called Virtual Lab Service, where you can experience lab testing live from the comfort of your home or office.